oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_commit_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A filter to exclude commits that match the given Ref name.</div>
+                                            <div>A filter to exclude commits that match the given reference name.</div>
                                                         </td>
             </tr>
                                 <tr>